 All judicial appointments are made by the Lord Chief Justice with the agreement of the Lord Chancellor whilst non-judicial appointments are made by the Lord Chancellor with the agreement of the Lord Chief Justice following open competition.

-In November 2013 Lord Justice Treacy was appointed Chairman of the Sentencing Council.
-He replaced the first Chairman, Lord Justice Leveson, who was appointed in November 2009.
+In August 2018 Lord Justice Tim Holroyde was appointed Chairman of the Sentencing Council.
+He replaced Lord Justice Treacy, who was appointed Chairman in November 2013.

 To find out more about each member of the Sentencing Council, go to the Council members’ page.